 Schedule: Replace the air filters before every deployment.
 For bench-top usage, inspect the air filter every 10 phases.
 If the air filter appears damp, replace it.

 To replace an air filter

-1. Carefully cut the cable tie to free the air filter from the exhaust tube.
+1. Twist the air filter counter-clockwise to remove it from the exhaust tube.
 See Figure 11.

 Figure 1-12: Air filter attached to exhaust tube